C2SP/wycheproof/doc/bib.md

 # References

 <!-- Format for references:
+The labels used in this file are not final.
+Hence thrid parties should not refer to them.

 Unfortunately there seems to be no simple way to manage references in markdown.
 This file is an attempt to add a bibliography.
 Because of the lack of tools it